Aquila (constellation)

 Aquila is a constellation on the celestial equator.
-Its name is Latin for 'eagle' and it represents the bird that carried Zeus/Jupiter's thunderbolts in Greek-Roman mythology.
+Its name is Latin for 'eagle', and what it represents is mixed; some say it represents the bird that carried Zeus/Jupiter's thunderbolts in Greek-Roman mythology, while others say it was the bird that Zeus ordered to attack Prometheus.

-Its brightest star, Altair, is one vertex of the Summer Triangle asterism.
-The constellation is best seen in the northern summer, as it is located along the Milky Way.
+Aquila's brightest star, Altair, is one vertex of the Summer Triangle asterism.

+The constellation Aquila is best seen in the northern summer, as it is located along the Milky Way.
 Because of this location, many clusters and nebulae are found within its borders, but they are dim and galaxies are few.

 History

 The constellation Aquila as it can be seen by the naked eye.

 Aquila was one of the 48 constellations described by the second-century astronomer Ptolemy.
 It had been earlier mentioned by Eudoxus in the fourth century BC and Aratus in the third century BC.

 It is now one of the 88 constellations defined by the International Astronomical Union.
 The constellation was also known as Vultur volans (the flying vulture) to the Romans, not to be confused with Vultur cadens which was their name for Lyra.
 It is often held to represent the eagle which held Zeus's/Jupiter's thunderbolts in Greco-Roman mythology.
 Aquila is also associated with the eagle that kidnapped Ganymede, a son of one of the kings of Troy (associated with Aquarius), to Mount Olympus to serve as cup-bearer to the gods.

 Ptolemy catalogued 19 stars jointly in this constellation and in the now obsolete constellation of Antinous, which was named in the reign of the emperor Hadrian (AD 117–138), but sometimes erroneously attributed to Tycho Brahe, who catalogued 12 stars in Aquila and seven in Antinous.
 Hevelius determined 23 stars in the first and 19 in the second.

 The Greek Aquila is probably based on the Babylonian constellation of the Eagle, but is sometimes mistakenly thought as a seagull which is located in the same area as the Greek constellation.